5 Key Steps for the Physician Onboarding Implementation Process

 “It’s not how you start, but how you finish that counts.”
 You may have heard this phrase used in relation to your favorite sports team — but from experience, I can tell you it doesn’t quite apply to the physician onboarding implementation process.

 As Marketware’s Implementation Coordinator, I know that getting off to a good start is critical to ensuring a great and successful partnership with our clients.
-Not only are first impressions the key to building trust—but putting your best foot forward from the start can save your organization time and money while leading to stronger satisfaction.
+Not only are first impressions the key to building trust — but putting your best foot forward from the start can save your organization time and money while leading to stronger satisfaction.

 Before I joined Marketware, I worked in a customer success role where I often heard feedback from clients that some parts of our implementation were unorganized, leading to delays in users being able to access and dig into our platform and dashboards.
 When I looked at the numbers, I could see why they thought this: it was taking 115 days, on average, for a new client to be fully implemented.
 This certainly wasn’t by design.
-In fact, our process didn’t really have a design.
-Upon reviewing this, our team made some key changes which cut our days to launch by 35% and positively impacted new client satisfaction scores.
+In fact, our process didn’t have a design.
+Upon reviewing this, our team made some key changes that cut our days to launch by 35% and positively impacted new client satisfaction scores.

-I’ve heard from countless clients during implementation that 1 of their goals in purchasing Embark is to set up or revamp their new provider onboarding efforts to ensure a stronger start.
+I’ve heard from countless clients during implementation that 1 of their goals in purchasing Marketware is to set up or revamp their new provider onboarding efforts to ensure a stronger start.
 Here are some key takeaways I share with them based on what I have learned along the way:

 1. Map Out the Physician Onboarding Implementation Process

 The 1st improvement we made was mapping out our physician onboarding implementation process.
-We made sure all departments typically involved met together and listed out all of the key activities and decisions that are a part of a successful implementation.
+We made sure all departments typically involved met together and listed out all of the key activities and decisions that are part of a successful implementation.
 We then went a step further to identify specific deadlines for a client to launch on time — which then allowed us to outline every step that needed to happen from start to finish in a comprehensive checklist.

 Within the 1st year of using this checklist consistently, we reduced our days to launch by 25% simply because tasks no longer slipped through the cracks.
 Last year, we completed this review again but focused on what activities needed to occur by client type (health systems vs. specialty practices, as an example).
 We can now tailor our checklist to each client’s needs and priorities, further reducing our average days to launch.